prismicio/prismic-gatsby/docs/03-fetch-data.md

 ### Filter by search

 You can use the `regex` argument to search for documents that contain a given term or terms written as a regular expression in a string.
-It searches the term(s) in fields that retrieve string values, such ad the following field types:
+It searches the term(s) in fields that retrieve string values, such as the following field types:

 - Rich Text
 - Title